A Finite-Time Quantum Otto Engine subject to Control Noise and Enhancement Techniques: Engine Model

 \subsection{Open Quantum Dynamics}

-The working substance of the quantum Otto engine is taken to be a two-level system with intrinsic (and constant) tunnelling, $\Omega_x\sigma_x$, and with an applied external control field providing a time-dependent energy level splitting, $\Omega_z(t)\sigma_z$, which could describe, for instance, a trapped ion with energy level splitting controlled by laser pulses, or a quantum dot driven by an electromagnetic field.
-This set-up gives rise to the system Hamiltonian:
+The working substance of the quantum Otto engine is taken to be a two-level system with intrinsic (and constant) tunnelling, $\Omega_x\sigma_x$, and with an applied external control field providing a time-dependent energy level splitting, $\Omega_z(t)\sigma_z$.
+This could represent a variety of physical systems, for instance, trapped ions with energy level splitting driven by laser pulses \cite{PhysRevA.63.012306,Roos2014}, superconducting circuits \cite{PhysRevB.94.184503,chiorescu2003coherent,PhysRevA.90.022307,PRXQuantum.2.040204}, or quantum dots controlled by electromagnetic fields \cite{Ulhaq13,PhysRevB.108.195307,abo2020long}.
+This setup is described by the system Hamiltonian